liubin/es-dashboard/README.md

-# fluentd-dashboard
+# es-dashboard

-fluentd dashboard manage logs collected from fluentd-agent
+es dashboard manage logs collected from fluentd-agent(or others).

 Bundled with:
 - CentOS 7